Broomhill Pool: Status

-Janet Smith wrote, in her definitive book "Liquid Assets" (Published 2005): “Broomhill may lack the national profile accorded to Saltdean, Tinside or Penzance, but it is arguably their equal in architectural significance”.
+Janet Smith wrote in her definitive book, "Liquid Assets" (Published 2005): "Broomhill may lack the national profile accorded to Saltdean, Tinside or Penzance, but it is arguably their equal in architectural significance."

 Proposed restoration

 The Broomhill Pool Trust is a registered charity (No.1102659) which aims to restore Broomhill Pool; the last remaining Olympic length, grade II listed lido in Suffolk & Norfolk for full public use.

 In December 2017, Fusion Lifestyle secured Heritage Lottery Funding stage 2 full grant of £3.4m.
 Fusion will invest over £2m.

 In August 2018 Ipswich Borough Council increased their commitment to £1.5m to secure the scheme.

-The £7.25m restoration commenced in 2020 and the pool is due to reopen in 2021.
+The £7.25m restoration commenced in 2020 and the pool was due to reopen in 2021, however this was delayed and the project now faced a shortfall in funding.

+In January 2024, a funding deal was finally struck between stakeholders Ipswich Borough Council, National Lottery Heritage Fund and Fusion Lifestyle.
+The restoration is now looking toward completion in 2026.

+On 12 December 2024, the restoration project's plans were approved by Ipswich Borough Council's planning department.